ComputeCanada/molmodsim-md-analysis-pytraj/_episodes/02-Analysis_with_pytraj.md

 ~~~
 {: .python}

 Run the script on the cluster.
-We will take advantage of the resources we have already allocated with salloc command and simply use srun without requesting anything:
+We will take advantage of the resources we have already allocated with `salloc` command and simply use `srun` without requesting anything:
 ~~~
 ! srun python rmsd.py
 ~~~
 {: .python}

-In practice you will be submitting large analysis jobs to the queue with the sbatch command from a normal submission script requesting the desired number of MPI tasks (ntasks).
+In practice you will be submitting large analysis jobs to the queue with the `sbatch` command from a normal submission script requesting the desired number of MPI tasks (ntasks).

-When the job is done we import the results saved in the file rmsd.dat into python and generate time axis as we have done before:
+When the job is done we import the results saved in the file `rmsd.dat` into Python and generate time axis as we have done before:

 ~~~
 with open("rmsd.dat", "rb") as fp: